 In order to ensure the emergency supply of hand disinfectants to health facilities, the Association of the Chemical Industry (VCI), in coordination with its members and with a mandate from the Federal Government's crisis team, launched the emergency disinfectant supply platform.
 The platform can network suppliers and buyers of hand disinfectants, raw materials, containers and services (decanting, logistics) nationwide.
 This is intended to better coordinate demand and supply.
 The platform is in the start-up phase and is currently aimed at the chemical industry, associations, unions and other organizations of health facilities, in particular hospitals, nursing homes and medical practices, as well as at companies and institutions whose infrastructure and resources can contribute to the emergency supply of hand disinfectants.

 The GDCh is also affected by the corona pandemic.
 All Conferences and many other events have been canceled until the end of June.
-This is not only regrettable from a scientific point of view, but also a high financial damage for the GDCh.
-We are therefore very grateful that several companies have donated the sponsorship amount to a canceled GDCh conference .
-Quite a number of conference participants forego repayment of participation fees and donate the amount to us.
-And the winner of a young talent award even donated his prize money to us.
-We would like to thank the Chemical Community very much for their support in difficult times.
+This is not only unfortunate from a scientific point of view, but also a high financial damage for the GDCh.
+We are therefore very grateful that several companies have donated the sponsorship amount of a canceled GDCh Conference .
+A number of conference participants also waive the repayment of participation fees and donate the amount to us.
+And the awardee of a young talent award even donated his prize money to us.
+We would like to thank the chemical community for their support during difficult times.
 You help us to continue our statutory, charitable activities.

 An initiative of the BMBF supports parents and teachers with selected offers for online learning for their children and students.
 Even away from school, many offers invite you to puzzle, experiment and participate.
 The initiative We stay smart! provides schoolchildren with quality-assured online offers that focus on mathematics, Computer Science, natural sciences and technology (MINT) during the current school-free period.
 They can also be used at home without physical presence.
 Here is an overview of all offers.

 And at this point we would like to refer you once again to our Chemistry at Home offer, on which we publish an article from the world of chemistry every day.